Adidea/Furaffinity-Scripts/README.md

 Adds hotkeys to navigate furaffinity (favoriting, clearing current page of new submissions, etc.)

 **status:** actually mostly works right now, need to fix page navigation on search page as well as gallery navigation on submission pages.
 I would also like to refactor to remove the use of eval because of my poor data structure for storing hotkeys and actions.

-## Search URL string
-adds to current search parameters to the address bar allowing one to bookmark or share a search and quickly jump pages.

-**status:** I think it's broken right now?
-I have to read all the form elements and make sense of what goes where, the html doesn't make that easy, so it's sensitive to small changes.
-I might be able to find a better approach perhaps using the html string instead of DOM.
-It'd be nice if I could just retrieve the form data for the search.

 ## Gallery Scraper
 Retrieves the submission image urls for the given pages of a gallery which can be fed into a download manager.
 Can also provide detailed metadata for submissions such as keywords, descriptions, and titles.